This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.

 Instructions

-- Add the sugar.
+- Add 1½ cup sugar.
 Mix well until the sugar dissolves with the strawberries and the lemon juice.
 Let marinate in the fridge for at least 1 hour, or if you have time overnight.

-- With a hand blender, blend the mix for a few seconds.
-If you like your jam chunky you can skip this step.
+- With an immersion blender, blend the mix for a few seconds.
+If you like your jam chunky, you can skip this step.

 - Let boil for another 5 minutes while stirring.
 This is important to activate the agar agar.